- Council Members

 5.1 Veterinary surgeons must be appropriately registered with the RCVS.

-5.2 Veterinary surgeons must provide the RCVS with their PDP and CPD records when requested to do so.
+5.2 Veterinary surgeons must provide the RCVS with their VetGDP/PDP and CPD records when requested to do so.

 5.3 Veterinary surgeons, and those applying to be registered as veterinary surgeons, must disclose to the RCVS any caution or conviction, including absolute and conditional discharges and spent convictions, or adverse finding which may affect registration, whether in the UK or overseas (except for minor offences excluded from disclosure by the RCVS).

 5.4 Veterinary surgeons, and those applying to be registered as veterinary surgeons, must comply with reasonable requests from the RCVS as part of the regulation of the profession, and comply with any undertakings they give to the RCVS.